South African Food: 25 Best Traditional South African Dishes

 Malva pudding, one of the most famous traditional South African desserts

-1. Malva pudding: a spongy caramelized pudding with a hot cream sauce poured over it.
+1. Malva pudding: A spongy caramelized pudding with a hot cream sauce poured over it.
 Don’t devour it too fast!
 Otherwise, you’ll burn your tongue on the sauce.

-2. Double choco mud pudding: bitter dark chocolate meets unsweetened cocoa powder in this dessert that will make you bite your lips.
+2. Double choco mud pudding: Bitter dark chocolate meets unsweetened cocoa powder in this dessert that will make you bite your lips.
 Ice cream and fresh fruits complete this deliciousness.

 South African Drinks You Don’t Want to Miss